 For all themes, the essay is a maximum of 3,000 words in length; the first essay is 'formative', and the mark does not count towards the overall result.

 MSc students are required to submit a dissertation of up to 15,000 words in length.
-It is expected that the student will define their own dissertation topic in consultation with their allocated course supervisor and will engage in self-motivated research throughout their time on the course towards this.
+It is expected that the student will define their own dissertation topic in consultation with their allocated course tutor and dissertation supervisor.
 Training in research skills is built into teaching delivery, in order to help students make the most of this opportunity.
 Please click here for the range of dissertation titles submitted by previous students.

 Please see the University's Fees and Funding pages for help and information with regard to funding your studies.
 We further recommend that you search for funding opportunities via the online Fees, Funding and Scholarship search tool.